Jump to content

 • Have been eligible for free school meals** at any point in the previous six years

 *Parental occupation classification is a national standard, and the Social Mobility Work’s toolkit (found here) provides details on the categorisations.
-“Lower socio-economic” typically refers to individuals or groups who have lower income, less educational attainment, and often work in lower-paying or less stable jobs.

 **Free School Meals are a statutory benefit available to school-aged children from families who receive other qualifying benefits and who have been through the relevant registration process.
-It does not include those who receive meals at school through other means e.g., boarding school.
+It does not include those who receive meals at school through other means, e.g. boarding school.

 This promotional brochure outlines the scheme’s benefits and application process.

-Quotes from placement students
+Feedback from placement trainees

 Resources and Case Studies